 - Long lasting diarrhea

 - Memory loss

-Untreated, HIV progresses to AIDS.
+Untreated HIV progresses to AIDS.
 The immune system is weak.
-This opens the door to opportunistic infections.
-These happen in people who don't have a healthy immune system.
-People with AIDS get them because their body can't fight them off.
+This can lead to opportunistic infections.
+These infections happen in people who have a weak immune system.
+People with AIDS get them because their body cannot fight them off.